datarobot-oss/terraform-aws-dr-infra/README.md

 - [Complete](examples/complete) - Demonstrates all input variables
 - [Partial](examples/partial) - Demonstrates the use of existing resources
 - [Minimal](examples/minimal) - Demonstrates the minimum set of input variables needed to deploy all infrastructure
+- [Airgap](examples/airgap) - Demonstrates how a cluster could be built in an airgapped VPC

 ### Using an example directly from source
 1. Clone the repo